BestTimesToVisit.com Logo

 food

 You absolutely *must* try a Coney Island hot dog – it's a Detroit institution!
-Head to Lafayette Coney Island or American Coney Island (they're right next door to each other!) for the classic chili, mustard, and onion combo.
-Don't be afraid to ask locals for their favorite spot; everyone has one.
+Head to Lafayette Coney Island or American Coney Island right next to each other for the classic experience, piled high with chili, mustard, and onions.
+Don't be afraid to order it 'all the way'.

 culture